 Within each note on a page, you can format text like a word processor, using boldface, italics, and font settings.
-You can press Tab to indent a line within the outline, and use the mouse to rearrange, collapse or expand portions of the outline.
+You can press Tab to indent a line within the outline and use the mouse to rearrange, collapse or expand portions of the outline.
 You can also use multiple tabs to create a table.

-Along with normal text notes, you can insert graphics effortlessly using copy and paste, or using the Insert Picture command from the menu.
+Along with normal text notes, you can insert graphics effortlessly using copy and paste, or use the Insert Picture command from the menu.
 You can also drag content from a web page into the OneNote window, and it automatically includes a link to the source page.

 OneNote also has an Audio toolbar for recording and playing back audio notes, a feature that is probably more useful for mobile computing than normal desktop use.